Ethiopia Lodges at a glance

 Bale Mountain Lodge, Bale Mountains National Park

-Found in an idyllic forest clearing, this boutique lodge has been designed to blend in with the surrounding environment and is the perfect place from which to explore the national park.
+Found in an idyllic forest clearing, this boutique lodge has been designed to blend in with the surrounding environment and is the perfect place from which to explore the park.
 With a focus on sustainable tourism, Bale Mountain Lodge hires and trains local Ethiopians and partners with a variety of organisations to promote sustainability initiatives in the park.
 To reduce its carbon footprint, the lodge is powered by a micro-hydro power plant at a diverted section of the local river, which also provides its water.

-There are 11 rooms available, all in a luxurious style with a wood burning stove and electric blankets to ensure your stay is comfortable during the cold nights (the staff even ensure a hot water bottle is waiting for you after dinner!).
+There are 11 rooms available, all in a cosy cabin style with a wood burning stove and electric blankets to ensure your stay is comfortable during the cold nights (the staff even ensure a hot water bottle is waiting for you after dinner!).
 The price of the rooms includes full-board service, with options from a set menu of varying dishes served in a dining hall centred around a fireplace.